 - Sitting down is physically excruciating

 Most people envision the ideal meditation posture as a cross-legged sitting position.
-While this is a classical pose for seasoned meditators, you don’t really require to sit on the floor with your legs crossed – especially when you’re just starting out.
-You’re only required to assume a comfortable position that lets you breathe and relax without all the unnecessary body discomfort.
+While this is a classical pose for some seasoned meditators, you don’t really require to sit on the floor with your legs crossed – especially when you’re just starting out.
+You’re only required to assume a comfortable position that lets you breathe naturally, with your spine straight, and relax without unnecessary body discomfort.
 You could choose to sit on a chair or a meditation cushion.
 Lie down if you will, as long as you’re comfy.
 Try relaxing all your muscle groups and take deep breaths.

 - You’re always out of time

-If you feel like you never have enough time to meditate, simply remember the immense benefits that accrue from this practice.
+If you feel like you never have enough time to meditate, you truly need to meditate more!
+Simply remember the immense benefits that accrue from this practice.
 According to studies, consistent meditation reduces anxiety & depression, improves quality of sleep, sharpens your memory and brings an overwhelming sense of calmness and self-awareness.
+People that meditate consistently actually find more time in their day to get things done.
 Needless to say, meditation revolves around making a staunch commitment to take care of yourself.
 You don’t need to spend hours meditating.
-Experts recommend a 20 to 30 minute daily meditation exercise for new meditators.
-It’s the best type of meditation for those who can’t meditate.
+Experts recommend a 10 to 20 minute daily meditation exercise for new meditators.
+Even starting with 5 minutes a day makes a profound difference over time.
+It’s not really the length of time that is important, but consistency of doing it every day, and the quality of how you apply your mind during your session.

 The Mindworks Meditation App is an exciting guided meditation resource for those looking to develop their practice.
 It contains an array of Mind Talks as well as exquisite daily guided meditations that will enrich your life.
 Download it for free from your device’s app store.